ibexa/documentation-developer/docs/releases/ez_platform_v3.0_deprecations.md

 ### Template organization

-This release also renames a number of templates in the Back Office:
+The following templates used in the Back Office have been renamed:

 ??? note "Renamed templates"